DOCUMENT TSC-2026/B07 · BLOG POST 07 · CONSUMER COMMERCE · REV. 01

 + + + + + + + +

 B2B is not a strategy for every DTC brand.
 If your product is highly personal, doesn't have obvious resale channels, or your COGS don't allow a 40–50% margin at wholesale, the math doesn't work.
 But for brands in lifestyle, beauty, wellness, home, food and beverage, or personal care at $5M+ DTC revenue with healthy unit economics, the B2B channel has just become meaningfully more accessible.
-4.1x higher reorder frequency is the number worth taking seriously.
+The 4.1x higher reorder frequency Shopify reported in earnings is the number worth taking seriously.
 That's not a channel uplift.
 That's a different kind of customer relationship entirely.
-When B2B revenue scales past $400K–$500K annually, the Shopify Plus upgrade math starts to close quickly — unlimited catalogs, direct company pricing, and Flow automation make the economics clear.
-As you also look to diversify revenue away from single-channel dependency — a theme explored in the TikTok Shop channel brief — B2B is one of the most durable diversification moves available.
+When B2B revenue scales past $400K–$500K annually, the Shopify Plus upgrade math starts to close quickly, unlimited catalogs, direct company pricing, and Flow automation make the economics clear.
+As you also look to diversify revenue away from single-channel dependency, a theme explored in the TikTok Shop channel brief, B2B is one of the most durable diversification moves available.
+Shopify keeps widening B2B access with each release, and the Spring '26 Everywhere Edition is the latest step, covered in the Spring '26 edition read for brands.

 Scaling a consumer brand?